Updated on January 4, 2023

 Line Up the Design to Cut on the Mat

-When you click Continue and go to the mat preview page, your design will move up to the left corner of the mat.
-You now need to drag your design so that it is lined up just like it was on the design canvas.
+Drag your design so it is lined up just like on the design canvas.
 You can use the zoom tool (at the bottom) to make this easier.
 I zoomed in to 200%.

-Once you have your design lined up, click Continue.
-Select your material from the drop-down menu.
-I tried both the aluminum sheets and stainless steel settings for my metal blanks and they worked the same.
 You may have to test a few different material settings to get the amount of engraving you want.
-Then, it will show to place the engraving tip (41) in clamp B.
+Then, it will display to load the engraving tip (41) in clamp B.

-Load your blank onto your mat, centering it over the two intersecting number 1 lines on the cutting mat.
+Place your blank onto your mat, centering it over the two intersecting number 1 lines on the cutting mat.
 Use masking tape to secure your blank to the mat.

 Engrave The Blanks

-Load your mat into the machine and click Go.
-You can see below how I tried to line up all three and “Grandma” and “Olivia” were over a little too much to the left.
+You can see below how I tried to line up all three engravable charms, and “Grandma” and “Olivia” were too much to the left.

 RELATED: Cricut Project Ideas